I Feel Isolated

 Are antidepressants, over-eating, drinking and smoking helping elevate the pain, or is it just expensive pain relief?

-A healthy suggestion, one that allows you to break the vicious cycle of isolation, is the understanding of how to break their old habits and create new healthy ones.
+A healthy suggestion, one that allows you to break the vicious cycle of isolation, is the understanding of how to break these old habits and create new healthy ones.
 An empowering question may be; “If you are tired of this situation, what would be the exact opposite lifestyle to the isolation and loneliness you are currently experiencing?”

 Another empowering thought would be to imagine yourself in your ideal life.
 What does it look like?
 Who is there with you?
 Can you see yourself enjoying time with friends and family?